perak/kitchen-site/files/api_reference.md

 template | string | Default: "bootstrap" (you can expect more templates in the future). theme | string | Visual theme name.
-With "bootstrap" template, theme can be one of <a href="http://bootswatch.com/" target="\_blank">bootswatch</a> themes: bootswatch-amelia, bootswatch-cerulean, bootswatch-cosmo, bootswatch-cyborg, bootswatch-darkly, bootswatch-flatly, bootswatch-journal, bootswatch-lumen, bootswatch-paper, bootswatch-readable, bootswatch-simplex, bootswatch-slate, bootswatch-spacelab, bootswatch-superhero, bootswatch-united, bootswatch-yeti footer\_text | string | Text to show in page footer roles | array of string | List of user roles for applications with user account system default\_role | string | Default role for new users collections | array of [collection](#collection) | Mongo database collections free\_zone | [zone](#zone) | Free zone (for application without user account system)
+With "bootstrap" template, theme can be one of <a href="http://bootswatch.com/" target="\_blank">bootswatch</a> themes: bootswatch-amelia, bootswatch-cerulean, bootswatch-cosmo, bootswatch-cyborg, bootswatch-darkly, bootswatch-flatly, bootswatch-journal, bootswatch-lumen, bootswatch-paper, bootswatch-readable, bootswatch-simplex, bootswatch-slate, bootswatch-spacelab, bootswatch-superhero, bootswatch-united, bootswatch-yeti footer\_text | string | Text to show in page footer roles | array of string | List of user roles for applications with user account system.
+There are two predefined roles "nobody" and "owner" (see collection object for more info). default\_role | string | Default role for new users collections | array of [collection](#collection) | Mongo database collections free\_zone | [zone](#zone) | Free zone (for application without user account system)